Welcome to Our Blog on the Camino Portuguese

 Just before we began climbing the steep road into town we ran into Fernando and another pilgrim we've been walking with, and they directed us into a small somewhat hidden cafe.
 It had all the charm of a tiled, wisteria covered courtyard, and a colorful bar inside with many photos and hand drawn pictures of matadors.
 While we were enjoying a coffee in the dark oasis inside an English pilgrim walked in and joined us in conversation.

-After a nice break we started up the steep road, which offered beautiful views of a treed valley dotted with red roofs, nice gardens, a goat, and an old fountain.
+After a nice break, we started up the steep road, which offered beautiful views of a treed valley dotted with red roofs, nice gardens, a goat, and an old fountain.
 Although the road was steep there was little traffic, and the climb wasn't too long.

 Santarem Portugal